+27 73 502 9614 [email protected] Mon-Sat 8:00-17:30

 Installing fiber optic pigtails correctly is essential for ensuring low signal loss and long-term reliability.
 Remove the outer coating carefully to expose the fiber.
 Use alcohol wipes to remove dust and debris.
 Make a precise cut for optimal splicing.
 Align and fuse the pigtail fiber with the main.
 Executive Summary: A fiber optic pigtail is one of the most commonly specified yet least understood components in structured cabling.
 The success of a network in fiber optic cable installation heavily.
 Field-terminating connectors is a meticulous, high-pressure process where even a tiny mistake can force you to cut the fiber and start all over again.

-• Fiber Optic Cable Transmission Principle
+• North Asia Fiber Optic Temperature Measurement Cable System

 [PDF Version]